rodrigosetti/json-archetype/README.md

 should occur a certain number of times.
 They have the same syntax as their POSIX regular expressions counterparts: `?` (optional), `*` (zero or more), `+` (one or more), `{n}` (n repetitions), or `{n,m}` (n to m repetitions).

+## Installation and usage

+To compile and install, please first install [Haskell](http://www.haskell.org) for your platform.

+Following that, run `cabal install` ([Cabal](http://www.haskell.org/cabal/) is Haskell package manager, see `cabal help` for other options) to compile and install the binary.

+Finally, you can run the validator:

+    json-test <options> [file [file ...]]
+      -h           --help                Display help information
+      -a FILENAME  --archetype=FILENAME  The JSON archetype file name

+If no JSON filename is given, then reads from standard input.